ZeroMemoryEx/Chaos-Rootkit/README.md

 # Swap Driver in desk and in memory

-* ZwSwapCert is a driver swapping technique developed by `IDontCode (@_xeroxz)` that allows a loaded driver to replace itself with a legitimate Microsoft-signed driver both on disk and in memory.
+* ZwSwapCert is a driver swapping technique developed by `IDontCode (@_xeroxz)` [Back Engineering](https://back.engineering/) that allows a loaded driver to replace itself with a legitimate Microsoft-signed driver both on disk and in memory.
 This  anti-detection method makes malicious drivers appear as legitimate Windows system components while maintaining their original functionality.
 * All credit for the core ZwSwapCert implementation goes to `IDontCode` for this techniques.

 ## My Enhancements for Rootkit Use